SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 8\.
 Consumer/Processor role: Work with Investigation reports [38](#consumerprocessor-role-work-with-investigation-reports)

-# Overview & Touring SAP Enterprise Threat Detection, public cloud
+# Overview & Touring SAP Enterprise Threat Detection, cloud edition

-In this hands-on session and workshop of about 1.5 -- 2h, you will get to know the basic functioning of *SAP Enterprise Threat Detection, public cloud*, including the terminology employed.
+In this hands-on session and workshop of about 1.5 -- 2h, you will get to know the basic functioning of *SAP Enterprise Threat Detection, cloud edition*, including the terminology employed.

 You will switch back and forth between 3 roles.
-In a first role, you will be a (potential) threat actor in an SAP S/4HANA system and conduct actions resulting in system responses in *SAP Enterprise Threat Detection, public cloud*.
+In a first role, you will be a (potential) threat actor in an SAP S/4HANA system and conduct actions resulting in system responses in *SAP Enterprise Threat Detection, cloud edition*.

-In a second role, you will act as a security specialist in charge to identify potential threats, pin down what has happened and determine the relevance, as well as ensure that the knowledge about the attack vector is added to the repository on which *SAP Enterprise Threat Detection, public cloud* will automatically alert going forward.
+In a second role, you will act as a security specialist in charge to identify potential threats, pin down what has happened and determine the relevance, as well as ensure that the knowledge about the attack vector is added to the repository on which *SAP Enterprise Threat Detection, cloud edition* will automatically alert going forward.

 In a 3^rd^ role, you will act as a consumer/processor of the results (Investigation Report), that was created by you in your second role as a